 The FSRU operated by TELSF will be connected to GRTgaz's gas transmission network.
-As stated in CRE's deliberation of 21 July 22 on GRTgaz's investment programme10, the transmission network is already relatively well-sized to accommodate such infrastructure given that there was an LNG terminal at that site until 1990.
-The installation of the FSRU will therefore not require major network reinforcement work.
+As stated in CRE's deliberation of 21 July 22 on GRTgaz's investment programme8, the transmission network is already relatively well-sized to accommodate such infrastructure given that there was an LNG terminal at that site until 1990.
+The installation of the FSRU will therefore not require any network reinforcement work, apart from the connection to the terminal.

-Investments required for connection involve building a 1,400 m2 platform to combine the connection for the FSRU, heating, odorisation and pressure regulation functions, as well a DN500 pipeline of approximately 4 km in length leading to the existing network.
+Investments required for connection involve building a 1,400 m^2 platform to combine the connection for the FSRU, heating, odorisation and pressure regulation functions, as well a DN500 pipeline of approximately 4 km in length leading to the existing network, for an investment cost of about 25 M \odot , excluding targeted provisions.
 Operation of the FSRU involves the subscription of entry capacity to the transmission network by terminal users: the corresponding revenue will cover connection costs for GRTgaz.